tony-shifflett/lessonOne/README.md

 ### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 2min

-- Play with the color wheel and see if you find an exact match
+- Play with the color wheel :ferris_wheel: and see if you find a hex color that matches

-- When asked post your finding in the slack thread provided by the instructor.
+When asked post your finding in the slack thread provided by the instructor.

 <hr>

 **ColorZilla**

 I'm sure some of you got pretty close and maybe even nailed the exact color.
-But for the same of matching the design exactly try using the following hex: `#c99cd5`
+But for the same of matching the design exactly try using the following hex: **#c99cd5**

-Ok so it's an exact match and anytime your working with the UX Designers they will always provide the colors as per the design specs.
+Anytime your working with the UX designers they will always provide the colors as per the design specs.
 But what if you saw a color on a site and wanted to know that color exactly.
 Lucky for use Chrome comes will tons of extensions one of which is: [ColorZilla](https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp?hl=en)

 Once installed it will add a dropper icon to your chrome extensions and with it we can pick a color from a page: